k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 ### What is Reaper?

 Reaper is a tool that helps manage the critical maintenance task of anti-entropy **repair** in a Cassandra cluster.
-We also refer to Reaper as the [Repair Web Interface]({{< ref "/docs/topics/repair/" >}}).
-Originally created by Spotify, later adopted and maintained by The Last Pickle.
+Originally created by Spotify, later adopted and maintained by The Last Pickle, and one of the features installed by K8ssandra.
 If you were to sit a group of Cassandra DBAs down to talk about what they do, chances are they would talk a lot about running repairs.
 It’s an important operation because it keeps data consistent despite inevitable issues that happen like node failures and network partitions.
 In K8ssandra, Reaper runs it for you automatically!
 And because this is built for SREs, you can expect a good set of pre-built metrics to verify everything is working great.
+See the [Reaper UI for Cassandra repairs]({{< ref "/docs/topics/repair/" >}}).

 ### What is Medusa?